-Each family must sign a contract to work 10 hours during the school year on fund-raising events or assisting at school.
+Each family must sign a contract to work 10 hours during the school year on fundraising events or assisting at school.
 If a parent cannot fulfill their 10-hour obligation, a \$15 fee/hour will be applied to the remaining unmet time.
-Please note: The Archdiocese of Hartford, as part of each school's Safe Environment Program, requires that all parent volunteers are background checked and Virtus- trained.
+Please note: The Archdiocese of Hartford, as part of each school's Safe Environment Program, requires that all parent volunteers are background checked and Virtus-trained.
+The expense for this background check must be paid by each family.